What’s in Season – December Produce and Recipes

 Others

-Chestnuts: Traditionally roasted as a festive snack, chestnuts can be picked straight from the tree or bought in your local grocery store.
-You can easily incorporate them into stuffing.
-Or, you can mix them with mushrooms (for this delicious Wellington), lentils, parsnips, or sweet potatoes to elevate your side dishes.
+Chestnuts: Traditionally roasted as a festive snack, chestnuts can be picked straight from the tree or bought at your local grocery store.
+They can be easily incorporated into stuffing, or you can elevate your side dishes by mixing them with mushrooms (for this delicious vegan Wellington), lentils, parsnips, or sweet potatoes.
+In any case, make sure to learn how to roast chestnuts in the oven!

 Homemade roasted chestnuts